Skip to main content

 Ginkgo rarely works right away for cold hands.
 While it does support vessel relaxation, the structural improvement of small vessel responsiveness takes time.
 I ask patients to commit to a 6-week trial through the winter before deciding if it is working.

 Yes, you can take ginkgo with coffee.
-The two pair well as a "clean focus" stack, since ginkgo supports blood flow that helps deliver caffeine effectively to the brain.
+The two pair well as a "clear focus" stack, since ginkgo supports blood flow that helps deliver caffeine effectively to the brain.
 Just keep the total caffeine reasonable, since both can amplify alertness.

 Ginkgo should be used cautiously with SSRIs (such as sertraline, escitalopram, or fluoxetine).
 There are rare case reports of serotonin syndrome (a buildup of serotonin signaling) in this combination.
 I monitor closely and start with a low dose if a patient on an SSRI wants to try it.